microsoft/pxt-brainpad/docs/tutorials/buzzer.md

 ## Step 1 @fullscreen

-The Brain Pad is equipped with a buzzer that is capable of playing many different notes.
+The BrainPad is equipped with a buzzer that is capable of playing many different notes.
 It can even be programmed to play a song.

 ![BrainPad buzzer image](/images/buzzer.jpg)